fonsleenaars/tqdb/README.md

 That, and a desire to create a smoother equipment database running on some more modern technologies, prompted me to start breaking down the ARZ and ARC files that make up the in-game content for Titan Quest.

-The result is a two files containing all in-game information:
+The result is two files containing all in-game information:
   - A single JSON file containing the data (equipment, sets, skills, boss loot, etc.)
   - A single sprite image along with a CSS sprite sheet containing all the graphics for the equipment available in the JSON file.